telerik/maui-docs/controls/pdfviewer/search/commands.md

 ---
 title: Commands
 page_title: .NET MAUI PDF Viewer Documentation - Commands
-description: Learn more about the commands used for PDF Viewer Search functionality.
+description: Learn more about the commands for opening and closing the search view in the .NET MAUI PDF Viewer.
 position: 0
 slug: pdfviewer-search-commands
 ---

 # .NET MAUI PDF Viewer Search Commands

+PDF Viewer provides the following commands related to Search feature:

+* `OpenSearchViewCommand` (`ICommand`)&mdash;Opens the search view UI for entering the search text.
+* `CloseSearchViewCommand` (`ICommand`)&mdash;Closes the search view UI for entering the search text.
+* `NavigateToPreviousSearchResultCommand` (`ICommand`)&mdash;Navigates to the previous search result.
+* `NavigateToNextSearchResultCommand` (`ICommand`)&mdash;Navigates to the next search result.

 ## See Also